developedbyalex/TownPal/bugs.md

 ---

 ### 8. Leaving a town does not notify other town members
-There should be a message broadcast to the town when a user /t leaves.
+There should be a message broadcast to the town when a user `/t leaves`.

 ---